 - Bread Station

 - This bread box and butter dish give the room a bit of vintage style and a great place to store those toast making essentials.
+We eat a lot of bread, guys.

 - Kids Art Project Drawer